saabgeek04/SystemsSAC/README.md

 - FPV Camera + TX/RX system

 ### Software
-I will be using the reccommeded
+I will be using [Mission Planner](https://ardupilot.org/planner/index.html#home) for my Ground Control Software (GCS) as it is the most supported and popular GCS for Windows.